 According to the Greek Alphabet, our English word Jesus would be spelled Iesous in the Greek (VIhsou/j).
-However, if you capitalize the "e" in the Greek, it sometimes changes from "h" to "VH."
+However, if you capitalize the "e" in the Greek, it sometimes changes to "VH."
 So technically I suppose one could say that IHS are the first three letters of Jesus name, if they spell it with an upper case E as "JEsus."
 Then "JEs" in English letters would be "IHs" in Greek.
 The last letter "s" would have to remain small, for there is no upper case "S" in the Greek.

 Others think that IHS might mean "Jesus hominum Salvator," (Jesus the Saviour of men), or even "I Have Suffered".
 As you can see there are several opinions as to what "IHS" might mean or from where it came.
 About the only sure thing is that it didn't come from the Bible.
 In the Catholic Encyclopedia, it is again written that,